EttusResearch/uhd/host/docs/build.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Generate the project with CMake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* Open the cmake-gui program.
+* Open the CMake GUI.
 * Set the path to the source code: <uhd-repo-path>/host
 * Set the path to the build directory: <uhd-repo-path>/host/build
 * Make sure that the paths do not contain spaces.